 To achieve this, USTA launched a social media campaign to reach people in strategically targeted regions and used infographics to quickly and visually convey the association’s message.

 The campaign reached more than 1 million people and resulted in 5,360 likes on the campaign’s Facebook page.
 It even attracted the attention of major media outlets including CNN, USA Today and the Washington Post.

-NASA’s mission to “to pioneer the future” has extended to the organization’s social media initiatives, which have been pioneering their strategic approach over time into a tremendously effective program.
+NASA’s mission to “pioneer the future” has extended to the organization’s social media initiatives, fostering their strategic approach over time into a tremendously effective program.

-The strategy has been to develop content and an overall campaign that captures the public imagination in space exploration while driving home the value that the agency’s scientific discoveries create.
-Using social media representatives at 10 field centers across the country, and a centralized team at NASA headquarters, they create a consistent message but through more than 14 various social media accounts.
+The strategy has been to develop content, and an overall campaign, that captures the public imagination in space exploration while driving home the value that the agency’s scientific discoveries create.
+Using social media representatives at 10 field centers across the country, and a centralized team at NASA headquarters, they create a consistent message through more than 14 various social media accounts.

-Following the 2008 Twitter announcement that spacecraft Phoenix had found water on Mars, the NASA Twitter account gained 75,000 followers and became the eighth most followed account on the platform at the time.
+Following the 2008 Twitter announcement that the spacecraft Phoenix had found water on Mars, the NASA Twitter account gained 75,000 followers and became the eighth most-followed account on the platform at the time.
 In 2017, almost a decade later, the agency used the quirky first-person voice of the Mars Rover Twitter account to generate more than 100 million impressions from just four tweets.

 Annual Flu Season Awareness Campaigns – Centers for Disease Control

 For The Centers for Disease Control and Prevention, the annual awareness campaign surrounding flu season and vaccinations is a major effort in promoting public health.
 The agency has focused on making the campaigns accessible and interesting while communicating the potentially life-saving importance of vaccinations in the fight against flu.